 That very day, I began training for my career in earnest.
 There was a tall stump in the backyard that I elected to be my makeshift pole, and soon it was covered with old nails I'd found, because real telephone poles were prickled with them top-to-bottom.
 Soon, I was scaling up and down the "nail stairs" with the aid of a rope slung around me and the tree, and feeling pretty good about my future prospects.
-In a few hours, I was lying flat on my back on a white table in the ER, with ample time to reflect on what had gone wrong, while the oldest man I'd ever seen gave me tetanus shots and stitched up my left thigh where the nail had left an impressive gash on my final descent.
+In just a few hours, I was lying flat on my back on a white table in the ER, with ample time to reflect on what had gone wrong, while the oldest man I'd ever seen gave me tetanus shots and stitched up my left thigh where the nail had left an impressive gash on my final descent.

 By the time I was healed, I'd made up my mind to be an archaeologist for a change of pace.
 I liked Indiana Jones, and digging holes in the earth to look for hidden treasure, so it seemed a good fit.

 I was happily settled in my new pursuits when a much-respected peer pointed out that my career sounded more like piracy than the recovery of history.
 She was right, so I decided to pivot and model myself after Captain Flint from Treasure Island.
 I adapted the appropriate swagger and blood-lust, and handed out "black spots" liberally, even expanding my vocabulary to include a few words that sounded pretty wicked to my ears, and made me double-check that my parents weren't in earshot before I tried them out.